-If you’re looking for a quick weekend trip where you can leave after work on Friday and get back by Sunday night, Yakima is the perfect place to go.
-It’s only a short two-hour drive southeast from Seattle and you can get in plenty of activities during your time there.
-Here’s a guide to visiting Yakima.
+Yakima is the perfect place to go if you’re looking for a quick weekend trip where you can leave after work on Friday and get back by Sunday night.
+It’s a little over two hours to get to Yakima when coming from Seattle or three hours from Portland, so you can get into plenty of activities during your time there.

 Where to Stay in Yakima